Whisky-App/whisky-book/src/steam.md

 2. In your Whisky Steam configuration, add the following arguments:

-    > [!NOTE]
-    > The link will not open in a browser, however, it is still active.
+   **The link will not open in a browser, however, it is still active.**

     ```
     -forcesteamupdate -forcepackagedownload -overridepackageurl http://web.archive.org/web/20250306194830if_/media.steampowered.com/client -exitsteam
     ```